-The Fidelity Freedom Funds are asset allocation funds that invest in a collection of other Fidelity mutual funds.
-Each Freedom Fund invests in a combination of underlying Fidelity stock, bond, and money market mutual funds.
-The allocation strategy among the underlying stock, bond, and money market mutual funds contained in each Freedom Fund with a target retirement date is based on the number of years until a participant's anticipated retirement.
+The Fidelity $\,$ Freedom Funds are asset allocation funds that invest in a collection of other Fidelity mutual funds.
+Each Freedom Fund invests in a combination of underlying Fidelity stock, bond and money market mutual funds.
+The allocation strategy among the underlying stock, bond and money market mutual funds contained in each Freedom Fund with a target retirement date is based on the number of years until a participant's retirement.
 For the funds with a target retirement date, the mix of underlying funds will gradually become more conservative over time.

 The Fidelity Freedom Income Fund seeks high current income and, as a secondary objective, some capital appreciation for those already in retirement.
-It invests approximately 20% in Fidelity stock mutual funds, approximately 40% in Fidelity bond mutual funds, and approximately 40% in Fidelity money market mutual funds.
+It invests approximately 20% in Fidelity stock mutual funds, approximately 40% in Fidelity bond mutual funds and approximately 40% in Fidelity money market mutual funds.

-The Fidelity Freedom 2000 Fund seeks high total returns for those planning to retire in approximately one to five years.
-It initially invests approximately 26% in Fidelity stock mutual funds, approximately 42% in Fidelity bond mutual funds, and approximately 32% in Fidelity money market mutual funds.
+The Fidelity Freedom 2000 Fund seeks high total returns for those who retired around 2000.
+It initially invests approximately 23% in Fidelity stock mutual funds, approximately 40% in Fidelity bond mutual funds and approximately 37% in Fidelity money market mutual funds.

 The Fidelity Freedom 2010 Fund seeks high total returns for those planning to retire around 2010.
-It initially invests approximately 47% in Fidelity stock mutual funds, approximately 44% in Fidelity bond mutual funds, and approximately 9% in Fidelity money market mutual funds.
+It initially invests approximately 45% in Fidelity stock mutual funds, approximately 45% in Fidelity bond mutual funds and approximately 10% in Fidelity money market mutual funds.

 The Fidelity Freedom 2020 Fund seeks high total returns for those planning to retire around 2020.
-It initially invests approximately 71% in Fidelity stock mutual funds and approximately 29% in Fidelity bond mutual funds.
+It initially invests approximately 70% in Fidelity stock mutual funds and approximately 30% in Fidelity bond mutual funds.

 The Fidelity Freedom 2030 Fund seeks high total returns for those planning to retire around 2030.
-It initially invests approximately 83% in Fidelity stock mutual funds and approximately 17% in Fidelity bond mutual funds.
+It initially invests approximately 82% in Fidelity stock mutual funds and approximately 18% in Fidelity bond mutual funds.

 The Fidelity Freedom 2040 Fund seeks high total returns for those planning to retire around 2040.
-It initially invests approximately 90% in Fidelity stock mutual funds and approximately 10% in Fidelity bond mutual funds.
+It initially invests approximately 88% in Fidelity stock mutual funds and approximately 12% in Fidelity bond mutual funds.